im-open/isolated-externals-plugin/README.md

 });
 ```

-The external files will be loaded and applied to your context in the order that they're listed, so if you have dependencies that depend on other dependencies (like `ReactDOM` depends on `React`), then you'll want to make sure you list them first.
+The external files will be loaded and applied to your context in the order that they're listed, so if you have dependencies that depend on other dependencies (like `ReactDOM` depends on `React`), then you'll want to make sure you list the ones the dependencies depend on first.

 ## How It Works